Liam Dann: Reserve Bank of NZ faces historic fight to maintain confidence

 The Reserve Bank's primary task in times like these is to maintain the stability of the financial system - at all costs, with whatever tools it has at its disposal.

-We will need to hear a clear and focused message from Governor Adrian Orr when he speaks at 11am this morning.
+We heard a clear and message from Governor Adrian Orr when at the RBNZ press conference this morning.

-Orr has a natural inclination to appear relaxed - critics say casual - even when dealing with events.
+Orr has a natural inclination to appear relaxed - critics say casual - even when dealing with big events.

 This will need to be tempered but may still be an asset as long as he can reassure.